GitauHarrison/notes/api_flask/02_resource_representation.md

 ## Serialization and Deserialization Setup Of The User Object

 JSON is text or string.
-It is especially ideal when working with objects that you want to convert into a string or strings that you want to convert to an object.
+It is especially ideal when working with a string or strings that you want to convert to an object.
 Such an object will be written as a string using the JavaScript Object Notation.
 The process of converting an object to a string is called **serialization** whereas the inverse (string -> object) is called **deserialization**.

 The nice thing about the JSON format is that it can easily be converted to a Python dictionary or list.
 Python provides the standard library `json` to take care of serialization and deserialization.
 The first thing that we are going to do is to retrieve a user object as a Python dictionary.